rajeevgi/SpringBoot_Practice_Codes/README.md

 2. Update `application.properties` with your DB config.
 3. Run the application.
 4. Use Postman to test CRUD endpoints (`/employees`).

 ---
+---

+### 📋 5.
+Library_Management_System RestAPI

+A modern, REST API-based Library management system using Spring Boot and Spring Data JPA.

+**Features:**
+- RESTful CRUD operations for Library , Books, Authors
+- One-to-many -> A Library can have multiple books.
+- Many-to-many -> Books can be written by multiple Authors.
+- Validations using Spring validations
+- Separation of layers: Controller, Service, Repository

+**Technologies Used:**
+- Spring Boot
+- Spring Data JPA, Hibernate, Spring Validations
+- MySQL
+- REST APIs

+**How to Run:**
+1. Clone the repository.
+2. Update `application.properties` with your DB config.
+3. Run the application.
+4. Use Postman to test CRUD endpoints (`/api`).

+---